-- Organic Butcher's Broom (Ruscus aculeatus) Dried Root
+- Extract from Organic Butcher's Broom (Ruscus aculeatus) Dried Root

 - All Natural Herbal Supplements

 - GMO FREE

 Butcher’s broom, known as Ruscus Aculeatus in the scientific community, is a low-growing, evergreen shrub from the Asparagaceae family of plants.
 It typically grows only up to 2 to 3 feet and is characterized by its greenish spring flowers and red berries.
 Even though it is commonly known as a landscape plant, butcher’s broom plant has thousands of years’ long history of use in traditional medicinal systems.
 Its young stems, and more frequently, roots are used for various health issues.